Last updated: June 20th 2025

 EU Hydrogen Strategy under the EU Green Deal

 The EU’s hydrogen strategy lays out the European Commission’s vision vis-à-vis hydrogen and its role as an energy carrier in a European integrated energy system.
 The Strategy considers hydrogen as ‘essential to support the EU’s commitment to reach carbon neutrality by 2050 and for the global effort to implement the Paris Agreement while working towards zero pollution.’
-It also places it as ‘a key priority to achieve the European Green Deal and Europe’s clean energy transition.

 Concretely, a broad and central role is envisaged for hydrogen within the energy mix, as it could act as a carbon-neutral energy carrier, enabling back up energy storage capacity for seasonal variations; the substitution of fossil fuels in carbon-intensive industrial processes; the decarbonisation of the hard-to-abate parts of the transport system; and the repurposing of existing natural gas pipelines, avoiding stranded assets.

-The Strategy sets a priority for the EU to develop renewable hydrogen based on a 3-phase roadmap, quantified production targets and with ‘a full value chain approach’:
+The Strategy sets a priority for the EU to develop renewable hydrogen based on a 3-phase roadmap, quantified production targets and with ‘a full value chain approach:

 Phase 1 (2020-2024):